cloudposse/geodesic/README.md

 NOTE: we currently only support running the docker shell on Linux and OSX.
 If you use Windows, we'd be a happy to work with you to get it working there as well.

+## Caveats

+* While the underlying tools support multiple cloud providers, we are currently only testing with AWS.
+Pull Requests welcome.

 ## Quickstart

 Install the geodesic client, if you haven't already: (feel free to inspect the shell script!)